 Big Blue’s mail standard is Lotus (now IBM) Notes.
 My work machine runs version 9.

-My client engagement Associate Partner pinged me on documents he requested I send him via email to the tune of “where are they?” and then “I don’t have them”.
+My client engagement Associate Partner asked me to send him documents.
+I sent them via email as one does.
+Later he pinged me to the tune of “where are they?” and “I don’t have them”.
 He closed with a rousing chorus of “Get them to me now”.

-Puzzled I checked my mail replication.
+Puzzled, I checked my mail replication.
 Sure enough my outbox showed a seemingly perpetual 86% complete.
-I found the message in my Sent folder where I realized my error – the files in total size would choke a rhino.
-I failed to notice one file had several others embedded.
+I found the message to the AP in my Sent folder.
+My error was obvious: the files in total size would choke a rhino.
+I failed to notice one file with a modest page count had several other files embedded.

-I sent the AP the files via a more conscientious method, then I turned back to my clogged outbox where multiple other emails waited patiently for their turn.
+I sent the AP the lot via a more conscientious method, then I turned my attention back to my clogged outbox where multiple other emails waited patiently for their turn behind my choked rhino.

-I knew Notes has an outbox; the current interface hides it & I couldn’t find it.
+I knew Notes has an outbox.
+I couldn’t find it because the interface hides it.
 After a multitude of DuckDuckGo searches I found the solution.

 - In Notes, type [CTRL-O] to open the “Open Database” dialog.